 a.
 Effective progression towards an advanced post-undergraduate degree or professional licensure/certification b.
 Participation in professional societies, professional conferences, and meetings c.
-Participation in lifelong learning by adapting to new technologies, tools and methodologies in electrical engineering, and responding to the challenges of a changing environment a.
-Job satisfaction and contributions towards the success of one's employers b.
-Effective participation and leadership on engineering teams e.
-Job-related awards, promotions/raises, and professional accomplishments (e.g., patents, inventions)
+Participation in lifelong learning by adapting to new technologies, tools and methodologies in electrical engineering, and responding to the challenges of a changing environment

+- d.
+Scholarly accomplishments (e.g., publications, presentations) - e.
+Professional self-study